antazo/ai-python/README.md

 The project uses virtual environments, CI pipelines, and containerization as optional.

-This repository is automatically deployed to an Azure Container Registry (ACR) through a GitHub Actions workflow.
+This repository is automatically deployed to container registries (Docker Hub and ACR) through GitHub Actions workflows.

 ## Overview